-You will need complementary health insurance.
+It is essential you subscribe to an insurance to cover your medical expenses in case of an accident or illness.
 These insurances complete your home coverage.
 In some countries, such as Australia, you will need to take out additional health insurance to obtain your student visa.
 In this case, you can choose to join a private insurance provider.

-The mandatory health insurance in Australia OSHC
+Mandatory health insurance in Australia OSHC

 International students undertaking formal studies in Australia, and their dependants (for example, partners and children under 18 years old), must obtain OSHC.
 OSHC Insurance (Oversea Student Health Cover) is mandatory for international students in Australia.
 It is essential if you want to obtain your student visa.
 You should know that an OSCH insurance covers at least the rates agreed by Medicare, the Australian health system.
 This means that this type of insurance does not cover all health costs.
 As in your home country, the cover has its limits.